A partnership of school & parents

-Amanda is married with three children who have all been part of the Kingscourt community.
+Amanda has three children who have all been part of the Kingscourt community.

 “I believe that learning all about each child is key to ensuring kindness, happiness, building excellent self-esteem, developing and promoting success in partnership with both parents and brilliant Kingscourt colleagues.”